Clifton Park Homes for Sale

 In 1912, the developers transferred Clifton Beach and common areas into trusts for Clifton Park and Clifton Lagoons lot owners.

-The section north of Clifton Blvd was listed on the National Register of Historic Places in 1974 as Clifton Park Lakefront District; the southern section was listed in 2021 as Clifton Park South.
+The section north of Clifton Blvd was listed on the National Register of Historic Places in 1974 as Clifton Park Lakefront District; the southern section was subsequently listed in 2021 as Clifton Park South.

 Since its inception, Clifton Park has been home to many of Cleveland’s most prominent citizens, including names like Glidden, Hanna, Smythe and Stouffer.
 Today, the neighborhood continues to attract the city’s elite.